Martin Jugie: Biography

 Canon Law therein between 1903 and 1904.
 Following a brief tenure as a director of Kadiköy's Greek alumnate between 1904 and 1905, Jugie returned to providing teaching in Dogmatic Theology through to 1914.
 Contextually, Kadiköy had quickly established itself as an important centre of scholarship, as exemplified by the fact that, in 1897, the institute founded one of the foremost journals in Oriental studies under the editorship of the future Latin Archbishop of Athens, Louis Petit, the Echos d’Orient, for which Jugie produced numerous articles for throughout his literary career.

 With the outbreak of World War One, between 1915 and 1917, Jugie was stationed in Limoges in order to fulfil mandatory military service for the French Army.
 Subsequently, in 1917, Jugie was appointed as a teacher in theology at the recently established Pontifical Oriental Institute in Rome, where he would continue to provide instruction through to 1952.
 During his period therein, Jugie produced two of his most notable opera, including his two-part article treating the fourteenth-century Byzantine Orthodox theologian, Gregory Palamas and the Hesychast controversy titled 'Grégoire Palamas et la controverse palamite' for the multi-volume Dictionnaire de Théologie Catholique, and his five-volume historical exposition of Eastern Christian theology, the Theologia dogmatica christianorum orientalium.
 Moreover, alongside Louis Petit and Xenophon A. Sideridès, Jugie produced an eight-volume critical edition of the opera omnia of the fifteenth-century Eastern Orthodox theologian and the first Ecumenical Patriarch of Constantinople under Ottoman rule, George-Gennadios Scholarios.
 Jugie also provided instruction at the Pontifical Lateran University and the Institut catholique in Lyons, with his students in the latter including the Assumptionist Patristics scholar, Antoine Wenger.

-Having began to suffer from Parkinson's disease in 1953, Martin retired from teaching before passing away on November 29, 1954, in Lorgues, being buried the next day.
+Having begun to suffer from Parkinson's disease in 1953, Martin retired from teaching.
+He died on 29 November 1954 in Lorgues and was buried the next day.